sibytes/BIML-DataProvisioning-Framework/README.md

 ## What's in this project

-This project has 2 visual studio solutions each having 2 projects.
+This repo has 2 visual studio solutions each having 2 projects.

 1. **SemanticInsight.Weave**